 Size: Signs on awnings shall not cover more than 25 percent of the main area of the awning, or exceed 25 square feet in size, whichever is smaller.
-Maximum Height: shall not project above the roof line or parapet wall, whichever is Location/Number: One sign per awning or canopy.
+Maximum Height: shall not project above the roof line or parapet wall, whichever is higher.
+Location/Number: One sign per awning or canopy.
 Sign shall not project above the roof line.
 Sign shall not extend more than 8 feet from the building face.
 Outer edge of sign shall be set back a minimum of 2 feet from a curb.
-A higher. minimum 8 foot clearance shall be provided between grade and bottom of sign.
+A minimum 8 foot clearance shall be provided between grade and bottom of sign.

 Marquee Sign

-20 Ellester

-A. Use on site: all uses.

 Size: The maximum sign face area for marquee signs is 120 square feet.

 Maximum Height: shall not project above the roof line or parapet wall, whichever is higher.
 The blade/overhang portion of the sign may extend above the roof line or parapet wall.

 Location/Number: One sign per primary building frontage.
 Outer edge of sign shall be set back a minimum of 2 feet from a curb.
 A minimum 8 foot clearance shall be provided between grade and bottom of sign.

-Window Sign DOLPH'S - Cappuc

-A. Use on site: all uses.

-Size: maximum 25 percent of total window area.
-Maximum Height: determined by height of window.
-Location/Number: Only allowed in ground floor or 2nd floor windows.
+Location/Number: Only allowed in ground floor or 2nd floor windows